Multispectral image fusion based on super pixel segmentation: The Proposed Method: Super Pixel Region-based Fusion

-In this section, I introduce the proposed approach of multispectral images fusion by region content analysis.
-It utilizes inspiration from the two previous methods of PCA fusion and spectral fusion.
-The approach is to fuse the two input images based on a soft smooth pixel map:
+In this section, we introduce the proposed approach of multispectral image fusion by region content analysis.
+It extends the concepts behind PCA and spectral fusion by relying on the local content of the fused images that are expressed using high-order statistics to compute fusion weights for each pixel.
+Note that although the presented approach addresses the challenge of fusing two images, it could easily be extended to process any number of images as in hyperspectral imaging \cite{wei2015hyperspectral}.

+The fusion of the two input images uses a soft smooth pixel map using a mask with pixel-wise fusion weights:
-This fusion is done in a hierarchical method using the Laplacian Pyramids \cite{burt1987laplacian}.
-In the next steps, I will explain how to find a smooth $mask(x,y)$ that emphasizes the content in the fused images according to the superpixel region content.

-Given an input image $I$ such that pixels of $I$ are $\{x_1,...,x_N\}$.
-The proposed method finds a superpixel decomposition \cite{achanta2012slic} of the pixels such that:
+This fusion is performed in a hierarchical manner using Laplacian Pyramids \cite{burt1987laplacian} to apply visual-informative masking with $mask(x)$.
+In the next steps, the construction of a smooth $mask(x,y)$ is detailed.
+Note that $mask(x,y)$ is a function of the content in the fused images based on the superpixel region content segmentation.
+Given an input image $I$ comprised of pixels, are $\{x_1,...,x_N\}$, the proposed method performs a superpixel decomposition \cite{achanta2012slic} of the pixels such that: $X = \{x_1,...,x_N\} = \bigcup_j^k X_j$.

-For every super pixel $X_j$, I compute the simple statistics in the input image as follows:

-This standard deviation statistic has a significant correlation with the level of content in the image superpixel.
-Note that other statistics can be incorporated easily to the grade of the proposed method like Entropy and Variance.
-Then the grade of a pixel in one of the input fused images is the grade of its superpixel:

-See Figure \ref{fig:grades} for ilustraion of the pixel grades for the NIR and Gray visible images.
-Finally I compute the pixel level mask of the fusion by the follwoing formula:
+As the standard deviation of a superpixel has a significant correlation with its content level \cite{achanta2012slic}, for each superpixel $X_j$ of the input image as follows, its standard deviation is calculated by the expected mean $E$: